Sivaoberlo/product-sourcing-email/.github/ISSUE_TEMPLATE/one-off-email-automation-request.md

 ---

-** What needs to be done? **
+**What needs to be done?**
 Please specify the scope of the project/task and any specific requirements from your end.

-** What's the target audience? **
+**What's the target audience?**
 Please mention the target audience if you know to whom we are planning to send this campaign.

-** What's the end goal expected? **
+**What's the end goal expected?**
 Please specify the expected outcome.

-** Examples: **
+Examples:
-1) Feature announcement email - We're doing an AB test in on the website so we need a min of 2000 users to visit our site through this campaign etc.
+1) Feature announcement email - We're doing an AB test on the website so we need a min of 2000 users to visit our site through this campaign etc.
 2) Survey - We're looking for min 300 response through this campaign
 3) Min pageviews on a specific channel to achieve a goal.
 4) If it's a regular newsletter then the goal is to bring more audiences to consume the content and create more engagement.

-^ these above info will help us choose the size of the target audience to achieve the goal or to suggest a specific audience to this email request.
+This above info will help us choose the size of the target audience to achieve the goal or to suggest a specific audience to this email request.

-** What's the timeline you're looking at? **
+**What's the timeline you're looking at?**
+For one-off email, automation and journey emails please mention the expected go-live date For time-sensitive emails please discuss on slack and mention the agreed go-live date

 **Email Requirements**